RaymondOnn/Dendron/notes/lang.py.import.md

 ## The `__init__.py`

 - The `__init__.py` file is executed when the module is imported
-- o\Often used to initialize variables, set up resources, or define module-level attributes.
+- Often used to initialize variables, set up resources, or define module-level attributes.
 - Effectively transforms a directory into a Python package, allowing for more structured organization of code.

 ### Use Cases of `__init__.py`